archilex/advanced-tables-docs/README.md

     ->defaultFilters([['status'], ['status']])
 ```

-### Adding icons to the filter picker
+### Adding icons to the Filter Picker

-You can add icons to the filter picker by passing an array of icons to the `->icons()` method where the name of your filter is the `key` and the icon is the `value`:
+You can add icons to the Filter Picker by passing an array of icons to the `->icons()` method where the name of your filter is the `key` and the icon is the `value`:

 ```php
 AdvancedFilter::make()